When her husband suggested she start a business with her mom, Rachel Berkey laughed out loud.

 Business concept, social impact—check, check.

 At the end of her maternity leave, Rachel returned to work—for one week.
-And then Patti and she jumped all in.
+And then she and Patti jumped all in.

 Launched in 2016, the mother-daughter duo’s Thimble Collection provides a life-changing twist for the 20 grandmothers and moms who construct the practical, fun, often reversible children’s apparel.
 The adorable dresses and rompers and tees—and for now, face masks—are sold online, in boutiques, and, as of late last year, in the J Crew children’s section.